Kweku Adoboli

 Kweku Adoboli (born 21 May 1980) is a Ghanaian investment manager and former stock trader.
-He was convicted of illegally trading away US$2 billion (£1.3 billion GBP) as a trader for Swiss investment bank UBS.
+He was convicted of illegally trading away as a trader for Swiss investment bank UBS.
 While at the bank he primarily worked on UBS' Global Synthetic Equities Trading team in London, where he engaged in what would later be known as the 2011 UBS rogue trader scandal.
 After serving a prison sentence, he lost several appeals against the UK Home Office decision to deport him to Ghana.

 Early life and education

 Kweku Adoboli was born on 21 May 1980 in Tema, Ghana, to John Adoboli, a senior United Nations official.
 He spent his early years in Israel, Syria and Iraq, before moving to the United Kingdom in 1991.
 He attended Ackworth School in Pontefract, West Yorkshire, where he was head boy.
 In 2000, after finishing school, he started reading Chemical Engineering at the University of Nottingham, but switched to e-commerce and digital business studies.
 In 2000, he was elected as Communications Officer of University of Nottingham Students' Union.
 In mid-2002, he worked as a summer intern at UBS's operations department.
 He graduated from Nottingham in July 2003 with a Bachelor of Science in Computing and Business Management.